Sinhagad Fort in Pune – the lion fort

 Balaji_Temple_Narayanpur_Pune_09

-The temple is very well maintained and if you visit quite early in the day (they open at 5 AM) , you can see the main deity in a matter of minutes whereas on a weekend or in the later half of the day, quite a queue builds up.
+The temple is very well maintained and if you visit quite early in the day , you can see the main deity in a matter of minutes whereas on a weekend or in the later half of the day, quite a queue builds up.
 In summer, the ground gets really hot and it can be quite an experience to reach the comfort of the shade from the point where you leave your slippers.
+The temple timings are from 5 AM – 8 PM.

 Route from Pune to Narayanpur: I stay in Magarpatta, so all the routes mentioned start at Magarpatta!
 Go towards hadapsar market.
 Do not go over the flyover, go tothe left of it.
 Once you see the hadapsar bus stand (to the right, when going from magarpatta), you have to go around it .
 You have to go on this quite a long distance to reach Saswad village.
 You will cross a Ghat section to reach Saswad.
-Once you reach here, you would see a bus stand (a bigger bus stop to be precise!) and also a Sivaji Statue (not a good landmark, as there are Sivaji statues all over Maharashtra, just like the statues of Mayawati and her elephants all over UP).
+Once you reach here, you would see a bus stand (a bigger bus stop to be precise!) and also a Sivaji Statue (not a good landmark, as there are hundreds of Sivaji statues all over Maharashtra).
 Beyond this bus stand, you will see sign boards for Narayanpur.
 The moment you take this turn, you will enter a maze of extremely small streets.
 After crossing this village, the greenery starts to open up.
 This road will take you right into Narayanpur and to the Balaji temple beyond that.

 View Larger Map